berachain/docs/apps/core/content/learn/governance/index.md

 2. **Delegate `$BGT`**: Even if you own the required `$BGT`, you must delegate it to yourself (or have it delegated by others) to gain voting power.

 3. **Prepare Your Proposal**: Clearly define the changes you want to implement.
-For example, to add a Reward Vault to the BeraChef contract, you would need to specify the vault address and the function call to update the "friends of the chef."
+For example, to add a Reward Vault to the BeraChef contract, you would need to specify the vault address and the function call to update the whitelisted vaults.

 4. **Submit the Proposal**: Use the governance contract to submit your proposal on-chain.
 This typically involves calling a `propose` function with the necessary parameters.